 While people across the country and globe are staying home to prevent the spread of the novel coronavirus, Audubon has launched I Saw A Bird to bring a bit of the bird world indoors for everyone, no matter where they are.
 This monthly Facebook Live show highlights funny, engaging, educational, and sometimes weird bird-related topics and discussion, all while fostering a sense of community for everyone who has found joy in birds while stuck at home.

-Each month, Audubon’s visual storytelling senior producer Christine Lin and chief network officer David Ringer will welcome celebrities and guests to offer a fresh look at the world of birds and birdwatching.
+Each month, Audubon’s senior producer of visual storytelling Christine Lin and senior director of bird-friendly communities John Rowden (previously: chief network officer David Ringer) will welcome celebrities and guests to offer a fresh look at the world of birds and birdwatching.
 Episodes will air the last Wednesday of each month at 7:00 pm ET as a Facebook Live on Audubon’s Facebook page.
 Tuning in via Zoom?
 See registration details below.

 See below for the weekly schedule and each week's discussion topics.
 Remember to check back in to find YouTube videos of previous episodes you may have missed (or just want to watch again) and updates on upcoming show topics.

 Saturday Night Live’s Melissa Villaseñor joins Kenn Kaufman, Purbita Saha, and Audubon's Jenny Bogo, to talk bird migration and other bird facts.

 Emmy-nominated actress and bird enthusiast Lili Taylor, and Audubon’s Jenny Bogo, Sabine Meyer, John Rowden and Marcos Trinidad, talk plants for birds.